History of theatre: Restoration spectacular

-Neoclassical theatre
+18th-century theatre

 Neoclassicism was the dominant form of theatre in the 18th century.
 It demanded decorum and rigorous adherence to the classical unities.
 Neoclassical theatre as well as the time period is characterized by its grandiosity.
 The costumes and scenery were intricate and elaborate.
 The acting is characterized by large gestures and melodrama.
 Neoclassical theatre encompasses the Restoration, Augustan, and Johnstinian Ages.
 In one sense, the neo-classical age directly follows the time of the Renaissance.
 Theatres of the early 18th century – sexual farces of the Restoration were superseded by politically satirical comedies, 1737 Parliament passed the Stage Licensing Act 1737 which introduced state censorship of public performances and limited the number of theatres in London to two.

+This century was a difficult period for the Italian theatre.
+Commedia dell'arte spread throughout Europe, but it underwent a clear decline as the dramaturgy decreased and little attention was paid to the texts it offered, compared to other works from the rest of Europe.
+However, the Commedia dell'arte remained an important school that lasted more than 100 years, and important authors of the Renaissance period were unable to offer a wide range of works thus being able to build the foundations for a future school.

+Carlo Goldoni did not break into the theatre scene as a revolutionary but as a reformer.
+At first he indulged the taste of the public, still tied to the old masks.
+In his first comedies the presence of Pantalone, Brighella and with a great Harlequin, perhaps the last of a large caliber in Italy, like Antonio Sacco who played with the mask of Truffaldino, is constant.
+For this company Goldoni wrote important comedies such as The Servant of Two Masters and La putta onorata.
+In 1750 the Venetian lawyer wrote the manifesto text of his comedy reform: Il teatro comico.
+In this comedy the ancient Commedia dell'arte and its Commedia riformata are compared.
+Carlo Goldoni used new companies from which the masks, by now too improbable in a realist theatre, disappeared, just as their jokes and jokes, often unrelated to the subject, disappeared.
+In his riformate comedies the plot returns to being the central point of the comedy and the most realistic characters.
+Francesco Albergati Capacelli, a great friend of Goldoni and his first follower, continued along this line.